CSCI310Team5/SampleFit/SampleFit/Tasks.md

 4. Probably requires a bit more effort: Load video for play.
     a.
 In Exercise, add a method which loads the video into memory only when called (the video will probably? be stored in a AVVideo instance), and add another method which cleans the memory of the video (could probably be done just by assigning nil to the video property).
     b.
 In ExerciseDetail, add a .onAppear() and a .onDisappear clause.
 If the exercise is a .recordedVideo playback type, it should call into the two methods above to create video on appear and clean up memory on disappear.
-    c.
+☑️c.
 In ExerciseDetail, if the exercise has a .live playback type, display a button / link to the zoom link over the preview image and hide the video player.
 If the exercise has a .recordedVideo playback type, show the video player and hide the preview image. (use if else / switch statements to optionally display the views)

 ## 5. Create New Exercise
 1. In Me -> Uploads, add a "+" button as the trailing navigation item.
 This button should display a new view using .sheet (in which the user can enter exercise name, type, and upload link / video).